fayndee/fayndee.github.io/shutterbug/blog/_posts/2017-05-30-waterfall-photography-spring-time-josefsthal.md

 The idea of my first shot is to capture the waterfall on a large scale while having one person (that's me :P) standing in front of it, to create a scale comparison.
 It emphasizes the massive landscape by putting a tiny human into the scene to give a bit of loneliness but powerful feeling to the reader.

-I've first learned this technique from the talented Dutch mountain photographer Max Rive.
-I'm sure the technique exists long before but the ones taken by Max Rive are absolutely breathtaking.
+I've first learned this technique from the [talented Dutch mountain photographer - Max Rive](http://www.maxrivephotography.com/).
+I'm sure the technique exists long before but the pictures taken by Max Rive using this technique are absolutely breathtaking.

 For the shutter speed, I found 0.4 seconds is good enough to smooth the water flow while capturing a sharp person at the same time.
 Of course, I can also take two shots, with and without a person, then bend them together in post processing.
 But I'm a lazy guy, so I'll try to capture the image I want in the field as much as I can.

 {% include photo.html title='Spring Wonder' %}

-To take the shot, I was trying to hold still as much as possible, but I have no influence on my little daughter's behavior :(.
-So to increase the chance of success here is another technique I've learned from Max Rive: set your camera with an intervalometer to continuously capture images every few seconds and take as many of them as needed to be able to pick a satisfied one in the end.
+To take the shot, I was trying to hold still as much as possible, but I have no influence on my little daughter's behavior.
+So to increase the chance of success here is another technique I've learned from Max Rive:

+> Set your camera with an intervalometer to continuously capture images every few seconds and take as many of them as needed to be able to pick a satisfied one in the end.

+In this way, you can trigger the camera and take the time to pose at the position you want.
+You may even try different position, different pose.
 That's exactly what I did and it works like a charm.

 ## The typical landscapes